Mushi-mushi/mushi-mushi.github.io/WIP/ROP_Emporium.markdown

 Ret2win
 =======
-A first glance at the binary using r2 shows for main functions:
+A first glance at the binary using r2 shows three main functions:
 {% highlight bash%}
 0x00400746    1 111          sym.main
 0x004007b5    1 92           sym.pwnme
 0x00400811    1 32           sym.ret2win
 {% endhighlight %}
-Upon further examination, we can see to which address we need to return:
+Upon further examination, we can easily determine to which address we need to return to:
 {% highlight bash%}
 / (fcn) sym.ret2win 32
 |   sym.ret2win ();